hschott/ready-websocket-plugin/README.md

 * 'Send Protocol Error message' - Send status code `1002` and status reason `drop connection test step` message to the websocket server

+### Open Websocket Connection

+This test step only connects to the websocket server which is useful if you are testing scenarios in which connections should be created before any other none websocket test step.

+**Connection**

+Choose the websocket server or select `<New Connection…>` to create a new connection for this test step.

+**Configure**

+Click this button if you wish to customize the connection selected for this test step.
+The 'Configure Connection' dialog will appear.

+**Timeout**

+The test step will fail if a connection could not be established within a specified period.